KodoPengin/GameIndustry-hosts-Template/README.md

 # Hints:
 Careful with using entries.
 Some may be strict and many services may not work

+# Bugs, Mistakes, questions:
+Even me is not perfect and there may be wrong entries or spelling mistakes.
+If so, do not hesitate to contact me ASAP - Please open a ticket, contact me in Steam or about my website.
+Corrections (if needed) are quickly implemented.

 # Copyright, Support & License
 It's a single project.
 Creating and maintaining the list has taken several years a lot of money and have build alone from scratch.<br><br>